Volentix/vdexnode/src/vdexnode/README.md

 **_Disclaimer: this is a test network and the sole purpose of this network is for R&D purposes.
 The network might not work as intended and you temporarily might not receive VTX at all on a certain day or until issues are resolved.
 Please report if you have not received your VTX but do not expect this VTX as guaranteed._**

-## Selection criteria

-1. Geolocation (No residents or servers from the United States)
-2. Your machine is always on without interruptions
-3. You have an EOS account for your public key
-4. 10000+ VTX on the balance
-5. Computer architecture, ressources and bandwidth.

-## Install

 ### Prerequisites